ab-hi-jeet/game1/README.md

 ->You or your opponent cannot skip chances.

 WINNING Situation :- The One Who picks the Red box Wins the game.

+Note :- To Start the Game Run Start.html file